Safety Tips: Baseball

 - Batting helmets must be worn whenever a player is at bat, waiting to bat, or running the bases.
 Some leagues may even require pitchers to wear them.
 Helmets should always fit properly and be worn correctly.
-If the helmet has a chin strap, make sure it is fastened, and if the helmet has an eye shield or other faceguard, this should be in good condition, securely attached to the helmet.
+If the helmet has a chin strap, it should be fastened, and if the helmet has an eye shield or other faceguard, this should be in good condition, securely attached to the helmet.

-- A catcher should always be wearing a helmet, facemask, throat guard, full-length chest protector, athletic supporter with a cup, shin guards, and a catcher's mitt whenever they are catching pitches, whether it's in the game, in the bullpen, or during warm-ups.
+- A catcher should always wear a helmet, facemask, throat guard, full-length chest protector, athletic supporter with a cup, shin guards and a catcher's mitt whenever they are catching pitches, whether it's in the game, in the bullpen or during warm-ups.

 - Baseball spikes should have molded plastic cleats rather than metal ones.
 Most youth leagues don't allow spikes with metal cleats.

-- It's possible that your league could have guidelines dictating what kind of bat you can use.
-Some bats may be banned for hitting batted balls too hard.
-Be sure to check your league's policy before choosing a bat.
+- Some leagues have guidelines dictating what kind of bat a player can use.
+Some aluminum bats may be banned for hitting batted balls too hard.
+Be sure to check the league's policy before choosing a bat.

-- All players should wear athletic supporters.
-Most players, particularly catchers, pitchers, and infielders, should wear protective cups.
+- All players should wear athletic supporters; most, particularly pitchers and infielders, should wear protective cups.
 Rules regarding which players must wear cups vary from league to league.

 Base paths are one of the most common places injuries happen.
-This is especially true when you slide into a traditional stationary base, which puts a rigid obstacle in your path as you slide.
+This is especially true when players slide into a traditional stationary base, which puts a rigid obstacle in their path as they slide.
 Sliding into a fixed base can result in foot, ankle, and lower-leg injuries.

 As a result, doctors have started recommending that leagues install breakaway bases in all of their playing fields.
 These bases, which snap onto grommets on an anchored rubber mat, can be dislodged when a runner slides into one, lessening the chances that a base runner will get injured.
 During the course of normal base-running, the base is stable and does not detach.

-Different people have different preferences when it comes to warming up their arms.
-Some like to make short throws, while others prefer to start with longer, easy tosses.
-Regardless of how you choose to warm up your arm, the idea is to start with soft throws meant to stretch your muscles and loosen up your joints.
-As your arm warms up, gradually increase the intensity of your throws until you are throwing as you would during a game situation.
+Different players have different preferences when it comes to warming up their arms.
+Some like to make short throws, while others prefer to start with long, easy tosses.
+Regardless of how a player chooses to warm up, the idea is to start with soft throws meant to stretch muscles and loosen up joints.
+As the arm warms up, the intensity of throws should be gradually increased until the player is throwing as he or she would during a game situation.

 Make sure that all bats, balls, and other equipment used during warm-ups are safely put away before play begins, and always inspect the playing field for holes and debris, especially broken glass.